 What kind of anesthesia is used during eyelid lesion removal?

 Eyelid lesion removal is typically performed using only local anesthesia in Dr. Liu’s procedure room.
 In some cases the surgery may be performed at an off-site surgery center for additional sedation, but only in very rare cases would general anesthesia be used.

 There are several techniques that Dr. Liu uses for eyelid lesion removal, depending on the type of lesion, size of lesion, and where it is on your eyelid.
-Because Dr. Liu has such specialized training, she has access to a number of techniques that are not utilized by most other doctors, and she may mix and match these techniques to get the best outcome.
-The specific techniques that Dr. Liu uses will be selected based on your needs.
+Because Dr. Liu has such specialized training, she has access to a number of techniques that are not utilized by most other doctors, and she will customize these techniques for you to get the best outcome.
 Smaller lesions may be shaved off or removed with microsurgical scissors and may not require sutures after removal.
 For larger lesions that do require sutures, Dr. Liu typically tries to hide the incision and uses dissolving sutures that do not need to be removed in the office.

 Eyelid lesion removal typically takes about 30 minutes to 1 hour from start to finish.